neurostuff/compose-docs/docs/tutorial/manual.md

 See the [course materials](https://neurostuff.github.io/meta-analysis-book/ohbm_course_intro.html) for a complete overview.
 :::

-In this tutorial, we demonstrate how to create a custom, manual meta-analysis.

 *Neurosynth Compose* provides a streamlined workflow to facilitate study selection and data extraction.
-You can then easily specify a meta-analysis and execute it in the cloud, rapidly generating results that you can inspect and share.
+You can then easily specify a high-quality manual meta-analysis and execute it in the cloud, rapidly generating results that you can inspect and share.

 :::tip